The fast of Ramadan:

 days at another time.
 Alternately, they can pay "fidah" (compensation) which involves a monetary donation of about $10.00 per day to feed the poor.

-Muslims may engage in a number of religious activities during Ramadan:
+Muslims often engage in religious activities during Ramadan:

 - Taraweeh prayers (a.k.a. the night prayers) are said every evening during Ramadan